 Suspended Access Equipment (SAE)

-This health and safety training certification expires every three years and prerequisites include: Working at Heights, and Hoisting & Rigging (which is recommended).
+This program’s prerequisites include: Working at Heights, and Hoisting & Rigging (which is recommended).

 Upon completion of this course, you will be able to follow all safety rules and instructions, set up public protection per work plans, as well as select, inspect and connect to fixed supports as per roof and work plans.
 Additional skills you learn from this program include: